AryanOGosw/TryoutTSA-with-Alien-Surge/README.md

 https://serioussnake.itch.io/alien-surge

 The following link will take you to an itch.io page containing the game.
-From there, you can manually download the game by pressing "download" on the website.
+From there, you can play the WebGL version.

-The following download ONLY WORKS FOR WINDOWS and not for Mac.
+The download file was having some issues, so we had to make it WebGL.
 Sorry about that.

 **Essay:**